Low-fee alternatives to banks for international money transfers.

 Can I benefit from repatriating funds?

 Unlike banks, money transfer companies buy currency in bulk.
 This means they benefit from lower exchange rates and are able to provide their customers with cheaper foreign exchange and repatriation services.
 Money is transferred quickly, usually within a maximum of three business days.
-If you are sending money to a friend or relative, you can choose the pick-up option so your recipient can collect the money in person.
+If you are sending money to a friend or relative, you can choose the cash pick-up option so your recipient can collect the money in person.